-HONORS ANATOMY AND PHYSIOLOGY FULL YEAR 1 CREDIT 5 periods/week
+HONORS ANATOMY AND PHYSIOLOGY

-Prerequisite Requirements: Successful completion of Biology /Lab and Chemistry/Lab with an 80% or above.
+Prerequisite Requirements: Successful completion of Biology /Lab and Chemistry/Lab with an 80% or above

-Honors Anatomy and Physiology is a course designed to acquaint the high school student with the structure and function of the hu- man body.
+Honors Anatomy and Physiology is a course designed to acquaint the high school student with the structure and function of the human body.
 The course begins at the cellular level with a review of the cell and their functions.
 The students will then investigate how the cells create the basis for the hierarchy of the body.
 Students will learn about tissues, organs and organ systems.
 A short survey of the eleven organ systems will introduce the students to how the structure is directly related to its function.
 Students will then focus on specific structures in the respiratory, cardiovascular, endocrine, digestive, lymphatic urinary and reproductive systems.
 Activities, labs, research paper, and guest presenters to help them achieve a better understanding of the human body.